I am at an age where I am actually preparing for the onset of menopause. Yes, men-o-pause. Pause from men (lol) and/or pause from menstruation.

-- Increased Hair Loss or Thinning anywhere on body, including your head, armpits, pubic area.
+- Increased Hair Loss or Thinning anywhere on the body, including your head, armpits, and pubic area.

 - Increase in Facial Hair especially under your chin, or along your jawline.
 It may be defined by generalized hair growth, or a specific and coarse single strand of hair that pokes out, even curls.